yaviner/teaching-blog-server/README.md

 # Blog Server
-Barebones example blog for teaching purposes complete with authentication, backed by a MySQL database.
+Barebones example blog for teaching purposes complete with authentication (!), backed by a MySQL database.

 ## Prerequisites
 You must have a MySQL database available to connect to.
 It should have the following tables, at minimum: